SUNDAY, JULY 24, 2016

 “After conducting an extensive search to find the right company to take over Black Diamond Strings and it's customers, we certainly feel we have found that with Greg Sfarzo,” said Jim Cavanaugh of Super Sensitive Musical String Company.

-In 2018, Greg Sfarzo acquires his second string manufacturing company, the Black Diamond String Company from the Cavanagh's Florida based location and moves it to Santa Rosa, California just 60 miles north of San Francisco.
+Now owned and operated by Greg Sfarzo, Greg acquires his second string manufacturing company, the Legendary Black Diamond String Company from the Cavanagh's Florida based location and moves it to Santa Rosa, California just 60 miles north of San Francisco.
 Under one large roof, resides one large factory comprised of both acquisitions.

 Nicola Sfarzo - Naples, Italy 1903.
 When Nicola was a child, his family moved from Napoli to Isola di San Pietro in the town of Carloforte, Sardinia, Italy where Nicola’s father was commander of the city prison until he decided to depart for America.
 At the age of 15, Nicola became a merchant marine and sailed on the ship “ANNA” to America with his mandolin and guitar.